-5.3.4 Establish a challengable public participation system in legislation
+5.3.4 Establish a challengable public participation system in legislation eliminate conflicts and sectoral interests.

 The draft of a legislation should be independent from the beginning.
 The draft of marine environmental protection related laws and regulations should be entrusted to special institutions directly by the State Council while not each special department.
 In the legislation, the opinion from the public should be heared.